 Now, let us discuss the configuration files which is created by the framework by default:

-The Global.asax file in an MVC application allows us to write code which we want to run at the application level, such as Application_BeginRequest, application_error, application_start, session_start, session_end, etc. In our upcoming articles, we will discuss the use of these application level events in detail.
+The Global.asax file in an MVC application allows us to write code that we want to run at the application level, such as Application_BeginRequest, application_error, application_start, session_start, session_end, etc. In our upcoming articles, we will discuss the use of these application-level events in detail.

 The Packages.config file in MVC application is managed by the NuGet which will keep track of what packages and versions have installed within your application.

 The Web.config file of an MVC application is one of the most useful and important files which contains the application-level configurations.

 Here in this article, we discussed the ASP.NET MVC Folder and File structure.
 Once you understand the need and use of each folder and file of an MVC application, then it is easy for you to find, store and organize project-related files.